Unofficial translation from Ria.Ru

 A medical worker of the Minsk city polyclinic No. 28 vaccinates volunteers against COVID-19 with a Russian Sputnik V vaccine

 Electronic registration for vaccination against COVID-19 was started in Moscow for doctors, teachers, and social workers.
-So far, the registration is only possible only through the mos.ru portal (government of Moscow - Bizpages).
+So far, the registration is only possible through the mos.ru portal (government of Moscow - Bizpages).

 On Wednesday 02 Dec 2020, Vladimir Putin ordered Deputy Prime Minister Tatyana Golikova to begin a large-scale vaccination of Russians against coronavirus next week.
 According to the President, two million doses of the vaccine should become ready in the coming days.